RaushanKumar25/javascript-practice/README.md

 # AUTOBOXING
 : Automatic conversion of premitive to object is called Autoboxing
 > Allow properties and method to be used on premitive.

+# CHAPTER 8

+# JSON
+:A lightweight data format used for storing and sharing data.
+:It looks just like a JavaScript object, but it is actually written as plain text (string).

+# Why do we use JSON?
+> To store data
+> To send and receive data
+> Easy to understand

+:Without JSON, it would be very hard for different systems to talk to each other.

+:JSON is a text-based format used to store and share data between programs.
+It looks like a JavaScript object but is written as a string.
+In JavaScript, we use JSON.stringify() to convert objects into JSON, and JSON.parse() to turn JSON back into objects.